lhtin/You-Dont-Know-JS/this & object prototypes/ch1.md

 However, the `this` mechanism provides a more elegant way of implicitly "passing along" an object reference, leading to cleaner API design and easier re-use.

-The more complex your usage pattern is, the more clearly you'll see that passing context around as an explicit parameter is often messier than passing around a `this` context.
+The more complex your usage pattern is, the more clearly you'll see that passing context around as an explicit parameter is often __messier__(复杂) than passing around a `this` context.
 When we explore objects and prototypes, you will see the helpfulness of a collection of functions being able to automatically reference the proper context object.

 ## Confusions